ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Abstract

 \section{Abstract}

-The power prior is a popular class of informative priors for incorporating information from historical data.
+{The power prior is a popular class of informative priors for incorporating information from historical data.
 It involves raising the likelihood for the historical data to a power, which acts as a discounting parameter.
-When the discounting parameter is modeled as random, the normalized power prior is recommended.
-Bayesian hierarchical modeling is a widely used method for synthesizing information from different sources, including historical data.
-In this work, we examine the analytical relationship between the normalized power prior (NPP) and Bayesian hierarchical models (BHM) for \emph{i.i.d.} normal data.
-We establish a direct relationship between the prior for the discounting parameter of the NPP and the prior for the variance parameter of the BHM.
-Such a relationship is first established for the case of a single historical dataset, and then extended to the case with multiple historical datasets with dataset-specific discounting parameters.
-For multiple historical datasets, we develop and establish theory for the BHM-matching NPP (BNPP) which establishes dependence between the dataset-specific discounting parameters leading to inferences that are identical to the BHM.
-Establishing this relationship not only justifies the NPP from the perspective of hierarchical modeling, but also provides insight on prior elicitation for the NPP.
-We present strategies on inducing priors on the discounting parameter based on hierarchical models, and investigate the borrowing properties of the BNPP.
+When the discounting parameter is modeled as random, the normalized power prior (NPP) is recommended.
+When there are multiple historical datasets, there has been limited research on how to choose priors for the multiple discounting parameters of the NPP to induce desirable information borrowing behavior.
+In this work, we address this question by investigating the analytical relationship between the NPP and the Bayesian hierarchical model (BHM), which is a widely used method for synthesizing information from different sources.
+We develop the adapted normalized power prior (ANPP), which establishes dependence between the dataset-specific discounting parameters of the NPP, leading to inferences that are identical to the BHM.
+We establish a direct relationship between the prior for the dataset-specific discounting parameters of the ANPP and the prior for the variance parameter of the BHM.
+Establishing this relationship not only justifies the NPP from the perspective of hierarchical modeling, but also achieves easy prior elicitation for the NPP for the purpose of dynamic borrowing.
+We examine the borrowing properties of the ANPP through simulations, and apply it to a case study for a pediatric lupus trial.}